19 Best Pre-Employment Assessment Tests to Hire Top Talent

 The Fix:

-• Use job-related, validated assessments only
+• Use only job-related, validated assessments and provide accommodations for disabilities

 ❌ Pitfall #5: Assessment Doesn’t Match Job Reality